 Applicants to the UNBC Development Economics MA program must follow the admission requirements outlined in Section 1.0 of the UNBC Graduate Academic Calendar.
 Applicants normally should have a four-year undergraduate degree that is equivalent to a UNBC degree in Economics.
 In addition to these requirements, applicants must also provide a sample of written work (usually a senior-level undergraduate essay or research paper) as part of their application.
 Entrance to the MA will be competitive: only applicants with a record of excellence in undergraduate work, strong letters of academic recommendation, and strong letters of intent will be considered.
 In their letters of intent, applicants should demonstrate evidence of interest in the MA's areas of specialization (Development Economics).

-Application deadlines are found in this calendar under "Semester Dates" or online at http://www.unbc.ca/calendar/graduate/general/ dates.html.
+Application deadlines are found in this calendar under "Semester Dates" or online at: www.unbc.ca/calendar/graduate, also under "Semester Dates."
+The Development Economics MA Program accepts students for the September Semester.